weimutter6688/user-info/README.md

         sudo systemctl restart nginx
         ```

-Now, your backend configuration is primarily managed via the `.env` file on the server, which is loaded by the systemd service before starting Gunicorn.
+Now, your backend configuration is primarily managed via the `.env` file on the server, allowing selection between SQLite and PostgreSQL, and loaded by the systemd service before starting Gunicorn.
 Nginx proxies requests to the port specified in the Gunicorn startup command.